 “Beware the retroshade.”
 When a planet ends its retrograde—a chaotic period where it appears to go “backward” as it passes the earth in its travels—we’re all supposed to rejoice, right?
 Finally, the signal scrambling and backtracking should come to an end, launching us back into the progress zone.
 Huzzah, huzzah!

-But that’s not exactly how it works; in fact, the day a retrograde is over—or the short period before it begins—may seem even MORE stressful than the retrograde itself.
+But that’s not exactly how it works; in fact, the day a retrograde is over—or the period before it begins—may seem even MORE stressful than the retrograde itself.

-Stationing planets: The end of the retrograde
+Stationing planets and the end of the retrograde

 When a planet is retrograde it appears to be moving backwards from our vantage point here on earth.